 You’re not just creating content for fun- you want readers to react to it.
 In general, you want your audience to take some sort of action with every piece of content.
 This may be scheduling a meeting, visiting your website, following your social media pages, etc. Whatever you choose, it should be made clear without being too pushy.

-Adding social media follow buttons and call outs at the end of blog posts are a great way to subtly encourage action.
+Adding social media follow buttons and calls-to-action at the end of blog posts are a great way to subtly encourage action.
 They are also helpful for the consumer who, after reading your content, will often want to learn more about your company.